 What Is The Skin Barrier?

-The skin barrier is the moisture barrier and protective layer of the skin that is composed of ceramides, lipids & fatty acids.
+The skin barrier is the moisture barrier and protective layer of the skin that is composed of ceramides, lipids & fatty acids, and a chemical pH barrier.
 It acts as a shield from environmental factors and bacterial infections.
 It also keeps hydration within the skin.

 “One vital function of the skin is to form an effective barrier between the organism and the environment.
 It maintains an ‘inside-outside’ barrier regulating water loss, and an ‘outside-inside’ barrier protecting the organism from external harm, including mechanical, chemical, and microbial” (source).